kimfucious/sakura/_posts/2018-05-19-picture-element.md

 ---
 title: Picture Elements
-summary:  Use the picture element for responsive images
+description:  Use the picture element for responsive images
 category: Sample
 image: galen-crout-87390-unsplash.jpg
 quote: Why generate 12 versions of the same image when just 2 media-queries do the job?
 The users won’t notice...
 But Google will.